 Whenever there are concerns that a child is in immediate danger the Police should be called on 000.

-If you have any questions regarding the College’s Child Safe Policy, and how it applies to you, the College’s Senior Child Safety Officer, Jamie Cameron, is available for advice.
+If you have any questions regarding the College’s Child Safe Policy, and how it applies to you, the College’s Senior Child Safety Officer, Dale Hoffman, is available for advice.